jsonresume/jsonresume-theme-class/README.md

 A modern theme for [JSON Resume](http://jsonresume.org/) which is self-contained.
-The content of the resume will work offline and can be hosted without depending on or making requested to third-party servers.
+The content of the resume will work offline and can be hosted without depending on or making requests to third-party servers.

 ## Features